gbif/hp-vectornet/home.md

 Vectornet maintains a common database on the presence and distribution of vectors and pathogens in vectors across Europe and the Mediterranean basin.
 The project is operated by a consortium including the following VectorNet experts.
 The vectornet database is uploaded periodically on the GBIF Vectornet Data portal.

-The primary outputs of VectorNet have been, anc continue to be, the Vector maps at www.ecdc.europa.eu/en/disease-vectors/
+The primary outputs of VectorNet have been, and continue to be, the Vector maps at [www.ecdc.europa.eu/en/disease-vectors](https://www.ecdc.europa.eu/en/disease-vectors/)

-There are also many more reports and tools produced by the VectorNet, many of these organized on the VectorNet website at www.ecdc.europa.eu/en/disease-vectors/ but others published by EFSA in their journals.
-A list of Vector Net experts appear below:
+There are also many more reports and tools produced by the VectorNet, many of these organized on the VectorNet website at [www.ecdc.europa.eu/en/disease-vectors](https://www.ecdc.europa.eu/en/disease-vectors/) but others published by EFSA in their journals.
+A list of VectorNet experts appear below:

 ## VectorNet experts